Elizabeth A. “Betty” Dickey, Boardman, Ohio

 Services will be held at 10:00 a.m., on Saturday, February 29, 2020, at the funeral home.

-Family and friends may visit the Book of Memories at www.rossifunerals.com to view this tribute and send condolences to Betty’s family.
+Family and friends may visit the Book of Memories at www.rossifunerals.com to send condolences to Betty’s family.

 To send flowers in memory of Elizabeth A. “Betty” Dickey, please visit our Heartfelt Sympathies Store.